thiagocrux/todo-list-static/README.md

 # Todo List (Static)

-A simple to-do list made by me for a college assignment from a web development class.
+A static to-do list made by me for a college assignment from a web development class.

 ## Technologies